dextr-cloud/dextr-docs/docs/_pages/faq.md

 - ***How do you release new versions of Dextr?***

 Dextr is in a continual cycle of product improvement and enhancements.
 Hot Fixes are pushed out as required to mitigate any issues that effect performance or operation.
 New feature packages however, are announced and made available to all for evaluation before the release date.
 The staging environment ([https://stage.dextr.cloud](https://stage.dextr.cloud)) is available for review and testing of all new feature packages before they are pushed to production on the announced release date.
-This give all Dextr subscribers an opportunity to test the new version in their environment and report back any issues that might surface.
+This gives all Dextr subscribers an opportunity to test the new version in their environment and report back any issues that might surface.

 - ***Do All Subscribers get the same features?***

 Currently, Dextr is made available to all subscribers.
 Subscribers do not currently have the ability to block new features.
-Most features, however, are permission based and to the extent that you create and manage your own security profiles, you may be able to use permissions to control features.
+Most features, however, are permission based and to the extent that you create and manage your own security profiles so you may be able to use permissions to control features.

 ### Amazon Connect Call Center